KC5VDJ/KC5VDJ/README.md

 I think the repositories I have going should keep me busy for a while.

 Due to our situation, work here will be sporadic.
-I am writing a book and trying get justice for some seriously evil shit that was done in the name of Jesus, having to live under dismal living conditions, and I use this as decompression.
+I am writing a book and trying get justice for some seriously evil shit that was done in the name of Jesus by Texastanis, having to live under dismal living conditions, and I use this as decompression.